Novimatrem/blog/about.markdown

 I'm an open-source advocate, and recommend and prioritise the use of free libre software, and open non-proprietary services-- but that doesn't mean I'm a die-hard only-FLOSS extremist.

+and yes, I have both.
+How's THAT for redundancy?

 Sorry if my writing or sentence structure seems awkward or confusing sometimes, or something doesn't make sense, I have autism, and likely other neurodivergences- it shouldn’t affect anything much, but please ask for clarity if I ever post something you’re unsure of.

 I can also be quite shy, sometimes, and I apologise for that.